spectral-compute/scale-docs/docs/manual/troubleshooting.md

 ## Half precision intrinsics not defined in C++

-Ubuntu 22.04 uses `g++` 11 by default.
-This does not have full support for half-precision floating point, so not all the half-precision intrinsics are defined.
-This can be solved by using `g++-12` or later, or by using `clang++` which is provided by the SCALE package.

-#### Example error
+If you're using `__half` in host code in a non-cuda translation unit, you might get an error claiming the function you want does not exist:

 ```
 error: ‘__half2float’ was not declared in this scope
 ```

+This problem can be resolved by using newer C++ compiler.

+This issue is discussed in more detail in the [Differences from NVIDIA CUDA](differences.md#host-side-__half-support) section.